-(Pastor, Strict Baptist Church, Hemel Hempstead, Hertfordshire)
+(Pastor, Bethel Reformed Baptist Church, Hemel Hempstead, Hertfordshire)

 It is not an understatement to say that many Christians, Churches, Bible Colleges, Seminaries, and Church Associations have fallen pray to ‘New Calvinism’ or the 'New Perspective on Paul'.
 Many are now also embracing what has come to be known as ‘New Covenant Theology’ and we shall demonstrate in this article that ‘New Covenant Theology’ is a false Gospel.

 As Christians, we all believe in the New Covenant, also called the New Testament, which is Christ's shed blood for the remission of His people's sins.
 Matthew 26:28 "For this is my blood of the New Testament, which is shed for many for the remission of sins".
 In Hebrews 10:1-10 the Apostle explains that with the coming of the New Covenant, the "sacrificial Law" or "ceremonial Law" has now passed, because; Christ Who being the substance of those things, has now fulfilled the great debt on behalf of His people.
 As Christians we also all believe that every sinner is only ever justified before God by grace through faith in the Lord Jesus Christ's atoning death for His people's sins, and that His perfect righteousness earned under the Law of God is imputed to their account for their everlasting righteousness. (see Isaiah 54:17, Jeremiah 23:6 and Romans 1:16-17).
 However, this is not what we are addressing under the subject of "New Covenant Theology".
 One may be asking, what then is ‘New Covenant Theology?'